Manhattan Child Support Lawyer

 While both parents have the responsibility of financially supporting their children after divorce, the parent who does not have primary residential custody of the children makes actual child support payments.
 This is because the primary custodial parent is presumed to be spending the required amount in the care of the child.

-In situations where custody arrangements change, or financial circumstances alter significantly, it is important to reassess support obligations.
+In situations where custody arrangements change or financial circumstances alter significantly, it is important to reassess support obligations.
 Kansas courts will consider modifications if there is a notable change, ensuring the financial well-being of the child is consistently prioritized.
 Whether you anticipate needing a modification or are navigating initial proceedings, staying informed and proactive is crucial.

 Duration of Child Support Payments in Kansas